FelipeC44/FelipeC44/README.md

 ### About me...
-My name is Felipe Cardoso, I am currently studying Systems Analysis and Development at Grupo SerEducacional at Uninabuco/Univeritas.
-I work as a Test and Quality Analyst, as well as in the development of Java/.Net Core software. 💻 💻
+My name is Felipe Cardoso, today I have a degree in Systems Analysis and Development through the SerEducacional Group at the institution Uninabuco/Univeritas.
+I work as a Test and Quality Analyst, as well as in the development of Java/.Net Core software by fintech Sinqia.🧡 💻

 ## Skills